llibuda/impresario/README.md

 However, the GPLv3 does not apply to the libraries containing the image processing algorithms, etc. These libraries may be licensed under any license the library developers choose, even closed source ones.

+## Related repositories
+The following repositories are related to Impresario:
+* [impresario-macros](https://github.com/llibuda/impresario-macros) provides code examples for Impresario macro libraries.
+  They can be used as starting point for own libraries.